 \section{Conclusion}

-In this paper, we develop a causal explanation mechanism that quantifies the causal importance of states on actions, as well as such importance over time.
-Quantitative and qualitative comparisons demonstrate that our explanation can capture important factors that affect actions and as well as their temporal importance.
+In this paper, we have developed a causal explanation mechanism that quantifies the causal importance of states on actions and their temporal importance.
+Our quantitative and qualitative comparisons show that our explanation can capture important factors that affect actions and their temporal importance.
 This is the first step towards causally explaining RL policies.
-Future work is needed, including different mechanisms to quantify causal importance, relaxing existing assumptions, building benchmarks, developing human evaluations, and using explanation to improve evaluation and RL policy training.
+In future work, it will be necessary to explore different mechanisms to quantify causal importance, relax existing assumptions, build benchmarks, develop human evaluations, and use the explanation to improve evaluation and RL policy training.